-NEDCC staff members are available 24 hours a day, 7 days a week to provide telephone advice to institutions and individuals handling collection-related disasters.
+NEDCC staff members are available 24/7 to provide telephone advice to institutions and individuals handling collection-related disasters.
 Information provided includes advice on drying wet collections and dealing with damage from fire, pests, and mold.
 This service does not normally include on-site assistance.

 Some disasters — such as those involving contaminated water or large mold outbreaks — are too large or complex for an institution or individual to handle alone.
 In these instances, NEDCC recommends working with a disaster remediation company experienced in handling cultural heritage collections.
 The following companies have expertise in this area, and can be reached around the clock:

 NEDCC has created Preservation Leaflets covering a number of emergency management topics, such as emergency salvage of wet books and records, wet photographs, moldy books and paper; integrated pest management; and freezing wet books and records.
 Click here for a list of available leaflets.